agrawalayush730/nifty50-mean-reversion-strategy/README.md

 ## 📎 License

+This project is released under the MIT License.
-This project is open for educational and research use.
+Usage is permitted for portfolio review, research, or educational demonstration.
+Commercial use, redistribution, or modification without attribution is discouraged.